-In some cases the outer edge of the upper arm might be used to block and deflect an incoming strike.
-In a later belt you will learn how this same movement can be utilized as both an escape and throwing mechanism.
+In some cases, the outer edge of the upper arm might be used to block and deflect an incoming strike.
+In a later belt, you will learn how this same movement can be utilized as both an escape and a throwing mechanism.

 The lower forearm might also be used to block when the opponent is attempting a waist grab or Gedan level strike.
 This brings up the point that nearly any strike can be used, in part, to function as a block during the early stages of the strike.

 Do not get into the habit of leaning forward significantly when striking.
-Generally maintain an upright structure.
-If you lean forward your eyes will be focused downward and you will lose much of your peripheral vision.
-Losing peripheral vision when you are in close proximity to an opponent is not an optimal condition.
+Generally, maintain an upright structure.
+If you lean forward, your eyes will be focused downward and you will lose much of your peripheral vision.
+Losing peripheral vision when you are close to an opponent is not an optimal condition.
 Leaning forward too severely will also provide an opportunity for your opponent to pull you down by pressing your head or either arm toward the floor.

 Kizami Tsuki – Gyaku Tsuki

-This is a Keiretsu striking combination where the front hand delivers a Kizami Tsuki while in a stance like Sochin Dachi and then you rotate into a Zenkutsu Dachi and deliver the Gyaku Tsuki with the back hand.
-There is normally little or no stepping between the two stances.
+This is a Keiretsu striking combination where the Front Hand delivers a Kizami Tsuki while in a stance like Sochin Dachi and then you rotate into a Zenkutsu Dachi and deliver the Gyaku Tsuki with the back-hand.
+Little or no stepping occurs between the two stances.
 The two strikes are normally delivered in rapid succession.
 Two methods are utilized to help increase the power of this striking combination.
 The first is perhaps obvious and that is the rotation forward as the Gyaku Tsuki is being delivered.
 The second is more important and a little less obvious.
 This involves using Disproportionality to pull the Kizami Tsuki back at full speed, thus amplifying the power and delivery speed of the Gyaku Tsuki.
-The Kizami Tsuki is not only used to strike the opponent, but to increase the power and effectiveness of the second strike which occurs as the first strike is being returned.
+The Kizami Tsuki is not only used to strike the opponent but to increase the power and effectiveness of the second strike which occurs as the first strike is being returned.